ATAC Annual General Meeting and Tradeshow

 Tuesday, November 13 - Thursday, November 15, 2012

 Tradeshow and Sponsorship Opportunities are available.
-Book your booth now to have access to the best space!
-For further information please our website or contact Debbie Simpson at firstname.lastname@example.org.
+For further information please visit our website or contact Debbie Simpson at firstname.lastname@example.org

-A special thank you to the following Exhibitors registered to date
+A special thanks to the following Exhibitors to date

-Aviall - Canadian Skies Magazine - Cascade Aerospace - David Charles Abramson Memorial Flight Instructor Safety Award - Diamond Aircraft - Discovery Air Technical Services - Executive Flight Centre Fuel Services - Falko Regional Aircraft - FlightSafety International - Frasca International - Hope Air - Jet Label - Latitude Technologies - Millardair MRO - NAV CANADA - Prairie Aircraft Sales/Cessna Aircraft - Pratt & Whitney Canada - Sennheiser Canada - SkyTrac Systems - Summerside Airport - Talon Systems, LLC - The Trend Group - Tulmar Safety Systems - Webster Memorial Trophy Competition - WINGS Magazine
+Alsim Simulators - Aon Hewitt - Apron Fuel Services - Aviall (Canada) - Canadian Skies Magazine - Cascade Aerospace - CQFA-Chicoutimi College - David Charles Abramson Memorial Flight Instructor Safety Award - D.H.
+Kay Sales - Diamond Aircraft - Discovery Air Technical Services - Executive Flight Centre Fuel Services - Falko Regional Aircraft - FlightSafety International - Frasca International - Hope Air - Jet Label - Latitude Technologies - Millardair MRO - NAV CANADA - PetroValue Products Canada - Prairie Aircraft Sales/Cessna Aircraft - Pulselite Canada - Pratt & Whitney Canada - Premier Aviation Overhaul Center - Sennheiser Canada - SkyTrac Systems - Summerside Airport - Talon Systems, LLC - The Trend Group - Transport Canada Civil Aviation - Tulmar Safety Systems - Webster Memorial Trophy Competition - WINGS Magazine

 Upcoming ATAC SMS Toolkit Workshops